 You can give kids a strong start to their day with a simple, nutritious breakfast — and the rewards are great.
 A healthy first meal gives kids energy and balanced nutrition.
 Research shows that eating a good breakfast may help with thinking, memory, academic performance, attendance and mood.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Your brain needs fuel to think and perform optimally during the school day,” says Richard So, MD, a pediatrician at Cleveland Clinic Children’s.
+“Your brain needs fuel to think and perform optimally during the school day,” says pediatrician Richard So, MD.

 Breakfast may also be associated with a healthier body weight in kids.
 According to research that compiled results from 47 other studies, children who reported eating breakfast on a consistent basis tended to have superior nutritional profiles than their breakfast-skipping peers.
 Breakfast eaters generally consume more daily calories yet are less likely to be overweight.

 Like getting back into a regular sleep routine, kids need to have their bellies reset, too.
 “About a week before school starts, get up earlier and eat breakfast on time,” suggests Dr. So.

 Help your child focus better in class by adjusting when they eat breakfast and lunch to their scheduled meal times on school days.
 The later the lunch, the more protein your child needs at breakfast.
 Since most schools don’t allow snacking, make sure breakfast and lunch can hold your child until after school.